-The Midi-Pyrénées is situated in the South of France, sharing a border along the Pyrénées mountain range with Spain.
-A holiday in the Midi-Pyrénées can give you a fantastic sense of variety and freedom.
-From the dramatic mountains of the Pyrénées to the gentle countryside of the numerous national parks, outdoor life is something special here.
-Take in the fresh air with hikes in every corner of the region - there’s 30,000km of designated hiking trails to choose from for all capabilities.
+A holiday in the Pyrénées can give you a fantastic sense of variety and freedom.
+Take in the fresh air with hikes in every corner of the region - from the Massif Central Mountains to the Pyrénées National Park - along over 30,000km of designated hiking trails suitable for all capabilities.

-Things to see and do when you are camping in the Midi-Pyrénées
+Things to do when camping in the Pyrénées

-Enjoy a wander around Toulouse to take in the pretty pink buildings and lively atmosphere.
-The space museum – le Cite de l’Espace is one of the top rated places to see in the city and is particularly great for children.
+Toulouse - Enjoy a wander around Toulouse to take in the city’s pretty pink buildings and lively atmosphere.
+The space museum - le Cite de l’Espace - is one of the top rated attractions and particularly great for kids.

-If you have adventure in your blood, spending some time in the National Park is a must!
-The national park stretches 100km miles from east to west and is a haven for walkers.
-The natural surroundings truly are stunning!
+Pyrénées National Park - If you have adventure in your blood, spending some time in the National Park is a must!
+It stretches 100km from east to west and is a haven for walkers.

-If you’ve got a head for heights, you’ll love the Millau Viaduct.
-It currently holds the world record for the tallest bridge – its 343 metres tall!
-The viaduct links Clermont-Ferrand with Béziers and Narbonne.
-There are many ways to enjoy the structure without driving over it.
-One of the most popular ways is to take a paddle in a canoe down the River Tarn, passing underneath the Viaduct.
+Millau Viaduct - If you’ve got a head for heights, you’ll enjoy the Millau Viaduct.
+It currently holds the world record for the tallest bridge – it’s 343 metres tall! - and it links Clermont-Ferrand with Béziers and Narbonne.

-Take a cable car up to the peak to enjoy stunning views over the Massif Central Mountains.
-If you prefer to keep your feet on the ground, the historic Capucin funicular is the oldest funicular in France.
-Both the cable car and funicular take you to the foot of hiking trails, all offering fantastic views.
+Puy du Sancy - Take a cable car up this peak to enjoy stunning views over the Massif Central Mountains.
+If you prefer to keep your feet closer to the ground, the historic Capucin funicular is the oldest funicular in France.